Dhaka Stock Exchange

-The Dhaka Stock Exchange (DSE) (ঢাকা স্টক এক্সচেঞ্জ Dhaka stôk ekschenj), located in Nikunja, Dhaka, is one of the two stock exchanges of Bangladesh, the other being the Chittagong Stock Exchange.
+The Dhaka Stock Exchange (DSE; ঢাকা স্টক এক্সচেঞ্জ Dhaka stôk ekschenj), located besides of Hotel Le Meridian in Nikunja 2, Dhaka, is one of the two stock exchanges of Bangladesh, the other being the Chittagong Stock Exchange.

 History

 It was first incorporated as East Pakistan Stock Exchange Association Ltd on 28 April 1954 and started formal trading in 1956.
 It was renamed as East Pakistan Stock Exchange Ltd on 23 June 1962.
 It was again renamed as Dacca Stock Exchange Ltd on 13 May 1964.
 After 1971 the trading was discontinued for five years.
 In 1976 trading restarted in Bangladesh, and DSE was started on 16 September 1986.
 The formula for calculating DSE all share price index was changed according to IFC on 1 November 1993.
 Automated trading was initiated on 10 August 1998 and started on 1 January 2001.
 A central securities depository system was initiated on 24 January 2004.